jbrucker/currency-converter/README.md

 ```
 This may throw MalformedURLException, so surround the code with try-catch.

 Once you have a URL, open a connection to it.
-This sends the URL to the remote site and gets the response.
+This sends the request to the remote server and gets the response.
 ```java
     HttpURLConnection conn = (HttpURLConnection)url.openConnection();
 ```